rushkock/project/README.md

 This website contains 5 visualizations (3 maps, a bar chart and a zoomable sunburst diagram).
 Its purpose is to visualize the prevalence of suicide over the world for non-academics.

 ## Home page
-When website is loaded a view images are shown with quotes to give hope against suicide.
+When the website is loaded a few images are shown with quotes to give hope against suicide.
 ![Home page](doc/homePage.jpg)
 ### Story
 The story contains information about the problem and solution.
 Essentially it contains information about why the website was made and what it contains.